Shabana-Tabassum/PyRepo/README.md

         The Data is imported from Sales Dataset.xlsx.
         The Sheets in the work book are viewed in Table view in Power BI Query Editor.
         The Data is filtered and Visuals are created.
         Report of Sales Dataset has Sales Data Analysis Region, Category Wise using Geographical Map on screen and Hierarchy features to visualize Data Monthly, Quarterly, Yearly.
         Sales Dataset.pbix

-        Report of Countries hit by Earthquakes and the Magnitude of it from year 2020 to 2025. earthquake.pbix

    Python Data Visualization

         Jupyter Book is used to Run Queries and the charts are built using Python Matlab,